Arab Divers happily offers free transportation from our Dive Center to the dive sites. Here you will learn about the beaches in Aqaba.

 Aqaba is very sheltered; we don’t see much wave action – that means our beach sand isn’t as fine as it is in other, rougher regions.
 Since there’s some gravel and stone mixed in, we recommend wearing booties, dive shoes, or similar water-friendly footwear for your comfort and safety.

-Inexpensive transportation to and from South Beach Aqaba is available 24 hours a day plus a free shuttle for diving and snorkel activities with Arab Divers, leaving to and from Aqaba City according to schedule.
+Inexpensive transportation with taxis to and from South Beach Aqaba is available 24 hours a day plus a free shuttle for diving and snorkel activities with Arab Divers, leaving from the dive center to the dive sites according to schedule.

 Lining the coast in front of Arab Divers, just an 800m walk away, is the only public beach in South Beach, Aqaba: Marine Park Beach, stretching over 7km and home to 11 unique dive sites.
 You’ll find plenty of other activities to choose from here, including the kid-friendly Visitor Centre, where they’ll get a chance to explore some of Aqaba’s diverse marine life hands-on.
 Toilets and shower facilities are available onsite (JD 0.50) and there’s also a small market to explore with a restaurant serving fresh, delicious local fare.
 This great beach can get slightly crowded during holidays and high-season weekends.
 Looking for more privacy?
 Several private beaches a little down shore offering all year around a calm and relaxing atmosphere.